open-interop/oop-authenticator/README.md

 ## Installation

+- Ensure node is installed with version at least `10.16.2` LTS.
+- Install `yarn` if necessary (`npm install -g yarn`).
-Simply run `yarn install` to install the node dependencies.
+- Run `yarn install` to install the node dependencies.

-Once everything is installed the service can be started with `yarn start`.
+- Once everything is installed the service can be started with `yarn start`.

 ## Configuration